top of page

 Pagare il fio

-The Frisians, called Frisii or Fresones by the Romans, lived along the coast from the river IJ near modern Amsterdam, to more or less the River Ems, now the border between Germany and the Netherlands.
-Although, parts of this border in the Dollart Bight are still being disputed by the governments of Germany and the Netherlands.
-Disputable too, part of the modern province of Drenthe was the territory of the Frisians, and that of Chauci, as well.
-In our blog post The Killing Fields, of the Celts more about this area's history.
+The Frisians, called Frisii or Fresones by the Romans, lived along the coast from the River IJ near modern Amsterdam to more or less the River Ems, now the border between Germany and the Netherlands, although parts of this border in the Dollart Bight are still being disputed by the governments of Germany and the Netherlands.
+Disputable too, part of the modern province of Drenthe was territory of the Frisians, and that of the Chauci, as well.
+In our blog post The Killing Fields—of the Celts more about this area's history.

 fortresses Flevum at present-day Velsen